mathialo/imagezoom.js/README.md

 # imagezoom.js
-JavaScript utility for making images zoomable on a website
+Simple and lightweight JavaScript utility for making images zoomable on a website.

 ## Installation and usage